 Years ago, I landed a whale.
 This was a client you could casually name-drop in a conversation and put someone’s heart on pause — if you were the name-dropping kind.
 My team was jubilant.
-Gifs circulated, music blared, and pizza was ordered.
+Music blared, pizza was ordered, and GIFs circulated.
 We practically made a template for the inevitable agency case study with the brand’s logo in lights.
-If only we had seen the arrows pointing to the client with the word RUN propped above their heads.
-If only we had noticed the chalk outlines of the dozen or so fired agencies, discarded PowerPoint presentations and Odyssean conference calls trailing in their wake.
-Maybe I knew but chose to ignore the warning signs that this boldface client would end up becoming a complete and utter nightmare.
+If only we had seen the neon sign saying RUN blinking above their heads.
+If only we had noticed the chalk outlines of the dozen or so fired agencies, discarded PowerPoint presentations, and Odyssean conference calls trailing in their wake.
+Or maybe I had just chosen to ignore all the warning signs that this big-name client would end up being a complete and utter nightmare.

 For the past five years I’ve been out on my own and I can finally set standards for the clients with whom I want to work.
-I only work with people who consider me a partner instead of a vendor and I pay attention to the signs during the proposal process to determine whether a client is a fit or if they’d be a PITA.
+I only work with people who consider me a partner instead of a vendor, and I pay attention to various indications during the proposal process to determine whether a client is a fit or if they’d be a PITA.

 A solid client-partner relationship comes down to respect and communication.
-Naturally, you want to do everything to salvage the relationship including stepping up the communication, creating more efficient processes, and compromising because every battle doesn’t need to turn into a war.
-However, certain situations necessitate firing a client — especially if you’ve tried and the partnership continues to suffer.
-Sometimes you have to cope with the crazies because you have bills to pay (been there, done that), and everyone has their red line, the limit for how much they’ll take.
-Also, remember, you’re running a business not a non-profit.
-If a client is straining and draining, this could have an adverse effect on your other clients.
+Naturally, when the going gets rough you want to do everything you can to salvage the relationship, including stepping up the communication, creating more efficient processes, and compromising: not every battle needs to turn into a war.
+However, certain situations necessitate firing a client — especially if the partnership continues to suffer even after you’ve made valiant efforts to save it.
+Granted, sometimes you have to cope with the crazies because you have bills to pay (been there, done that).
+But everyone has their red line, the limit for how much they’ll take.
+Also, remember, you’re running a business, not a nonprofit.
+If a client is straining and draining you, this could have an adverse effect on your other clients.
 Remember when I had to make the revenue/expense case?
-That comes into play even more than ever when you’re a consultant.
+That comes into play more than ever when you’re a consultant.